sebaslogen/resaca/README.md

 - Object A lifecycle could only be achieved using the Compose `viewModel()` or `ViewModelProviders` factories.
 - Object B lifecycle could only be achieved using the Compose `remember()` function.
-- Object C lifecycle could not simply be achieved neither by using ViewModel provider functions nor Compose `remember` functions.
+- Object C lifecycle could not be achieved neither by using ViewModel provider functions nor Compose `remember` functions.